syhchen/dotfiles/README.md

 **SSH**

 - Generate a new SSH keypair for this machine if one doesn't exist already.
-A great [GitHub Help article](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) to walk you through the process
+A great [GitHub Help article](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) to walk you through the process.
-- Copy any other public or private SSH keys to `~/.ssh` and make sure they're set to `600`
+- Copy any other public or private SSH keys to `~/.ssh` and make sure they're set to `600`.

 **Git**